 Dominica remains one of the hidden gems of the Caribbean, a stunning example of diverse tropical wildlife and an eco-tourist's dream come true.
 Vacationers will find an abundance of lush foliage, cascading water, and coastline, all making it easy to find a spot that's perfect for you.

-Morne Trois Pitons National Park is one of the most enjoyable natural attractions.
-Established as a national park in 1975 by the Government of Dominica, and a World Heritage Site in 1997 by the United Nations, Morne Trois Pitons National Park is a popular destination for both nature lovers and general tourist looking to explore both the natural and famous aspects of the island.</p>
+Morne Trois Pitons National Park is one of the natural attractions you might consider visiting. <p>Established as a national park in 1975 by the Government of Dominica, and a World Heritage Site in 1997 by the United Nations, Morne Trois Pitons National Park is a popular destination for both nature lovers and general tourist looking to explore both the natural and famous aspects of the island.</p>

-Papillote Tropical Gardens.
-With a focus on science, education, culture, recreation, and of course, natural beauty, Papillote Tropical Gardens is a non-profit organization and a leader in garden tourism in the Caribbean.
+Papillote Tropical Gardens is another outdoor attraction you might like. <p>With a focus on science, education, culture, recreation, and of course, natural beauty, Papillote Tropical Gardens is a non-profit organization and a leader in garden tourism in the Caribbean.
 They aim to raise awareness about plant conservation while giving locals and visitors a beautiful space to explore.</p>

 Help us improve!
 We welcome your corrections and suggestions.